Skip to Content

-Bandung Photos: Living in Bandung, Indonesia
+Bandung Photos: The People of Bandung, Indonesia

 Their smiles.
 That’s the first thing I noticed.
 Everyone smiled, everyone laughed, and it was so genuine I couldn’t help but be touched every time I saw it.